MangDL/mangdl.github.io/docs/_more.md

 >
 > \- <a target="_blank" href="https://github.com/brahmkshatriya">brahmkshatriya</a>

-Troll or not, true or not, who knows?
+True or not, troll or not, who knows?